AdityaBahl/Online-Image-Viewer/README.md

 # Conclusion

+In conclusion, an online image viewer that takes images from a user's computer with drag and drop feature can be a useful tool for quickly and easily viewing personal images.
+However, it also has its limitations, such as a lack of zoom and slideshow functionality, compatibility issues, and security concerns.
+Additionally, it may not be accessible for all users and may have limitations in terms of file size and offline usage.
+It can be best suited for cases where the user needs to access a specific image or a set of images in a fast and easy way, and doesn't require advanced features like zoom and slideshow.
 I learned many new techniques and enjoyed the process.
-There were a lot of problems, but removing errors is what we must learn.
-The project may not give accurate results in some cases as mentioned above, and there are quite a few correct solutions too, I will explore this domain further.
+There were a lot of problems, but removing errors is what we must learn.I will explore this domain further.

 ### MIT Licence